penrose/penrose/packages/docs-site/blog/2023/06/13/wasm.md

 [`unexported_unused_lld_things`][unexported_unused_lld_things].
 So I opened a [pull request][keep-lld-exports] adding a flag called `--keep-lld-exports` which causes that function to not be called.
-Alex merged it a few hours later (!), so I could just use the latest `wasm-bindgen` from GitHub `main` to have my table and eat it too.
+Alex merged it a few hours later (!), so I could just use the latest `wasm-bindgen` from GitHub `main` to access the table while still using `wasm-bindgen`.
 (I quickly realized that using `cargo install` to build `wasm-bindgen-cli` from source in every CI run is too slow, so instead I stashed a Linux binary in a GitHub Gist to use until the next release.)

 By default, `wasm-bindgen` exports exports Rust types as JavaScript classes which point to data living in the Wasm memory.
 This is great for efficiency